-Silk flowers are the hassle-free approach to florals.
-Faux flowers and artificial plants are reusable, durable, non-toxic, and a budget-friendly choice for anyone looking to create stunning, no-maintenance silk flower arrangements.
+Artificial flowers are the hassle-free approach to florals.
+Fake flowers and artificial plants are reusable, durable, non-toxic, and a budget-friendly choice for anyone looking to create stunning, no-maintenance silk flower arrangements.

 Types of Artificial Flowers